dshandel/cna_paper/README.md

 This repository contains all code to reproduce the figures and statistics from the paper: **CNA_paper**

+All code and figures are put together in the online book https://dshandel.github.io/cna_paper/

 # Inventory
-All code and figures are nicely ordered in the online book https://dshandel.github.io/cna_paper/

 The chapters in the book loosely follow the order in which the results are presentend in the paper.

 1. Clinical data and dose-response correlation